scott-ellenoff/VoteTracker/README.md

 Front-End:

-Yasoob Rasheed - Worked on React Framework (Home, Main, Segues) Zach Kamran - Worked on React Framework (Profile, Segues) Scott Wang - Worked on mock-up of design, really helping us structure the design of our components well
+Yasoob Rasheed - Worked on React Framework (Home, Main, Segues) <br />
+Zach Kamran - Worked on React Framework (Profile, Segues) <br />
+Scott Wang - Worked on mock-up of design, really helping us structure the design of our components well <br />

 # Have We Made Any Changes? #

 # Anything You'd Like the TA to Know #

-We wanted to implement more of the front-rnd but believe that there is no use for overly flowery design without all pieces coming together and functioning first.
+We wanted to implement more of the front-end but believe that there is no use for overly flowery design without all pieces coming together and functioning first.
 We have built a really solid framework and are excited to go from there once the database is fully operational.